 How do I arrange for Annotation of the Sick?

-If you, or a member of your family, would like to receive the sacrament of the Anointing of the Sick, please contact Fr Mathew in person, by telephone, by email or by using the contact form on this site.
+If you, or a member of your family, would like to receive the sacrament of the Anointing of the Sick, please contact Fr Paul in person, by telephone, by email or by using the contact form on this site.
 The method of contact should be commensurate with the urgency of the situation.